 Step Four – Confirming that all is well

 Each day, the first thing that happens (after coffee) is that staffers log into each client’s telephone tracking system.
-They listen to the previous day’s call.
+They listen to the previous day’s calls.
 They rate the calls and note any problems or distinctions.
 A log is kept for each client, and it is passed to the strategy team.
 Information is reviewed, problems noted, and clients are notified of problems.
-Client’s are also informed of outstanding service that may have been provided by their people.
+Clients are also informed of outstanding service that may have been provided by their people.
 If someone provides outstanding value to a client or prospective client over the phone, we provide management with audio of that call.
 These steps are taken every business day!
-Additionally, Step Three is repeated so that at on any given day we know our customer’s website, advertising and other valuable items are functioning well.
+Additionally, Step Three is repeated so that on any given day we know our customer’s website, advertising and other valuable items are functioning well.
 Calls are coming in, and the advertiser is closing or booking business.
 Report results regularly with meaningful information.

 Step Five – Generating actual “Return on Investment” (ROI) Data